|

 Television

-appeared on Hong Kong and Chinese Television demonstrating with Master Ip Chun
+Rawcliffe has appeared on Hong Kong and Chinese Television demonstrating with

-appeared on several television programs in the UK; giving interviews and
+Rawcliffe has appeared on several television programs in the UK; giving

-demonstrations promoting Master Ip Chun's seminars.
-As her personal bodyguard,
+interviews and demonstrations promoting Master Ip Chun's seminars.
+As her

-he has partnered Miss Cynthia Rothrock on demonstrations during several
+personal bodyguard, he has partnered Miss Cynthia Rothrock on demonstrations

-television interviews including Saturday Morning childrens shows, What's up
+during several television interviews including Saturday Morning childrens